top of page

 The maternity service does offer labour debriefs.

-Want a different approach to their debrief
+• Want a different approach to their debrief

-Do not want a hospital debrief
+• Do not want to be on a waitlist

-Want their debrief outside of business hours (i.e. during evenings/weekends),
+• Want their debrief outside of business hours (i.e. during evenings/weekends),

-And/or had a hospital debrief and now want additional debrief support or a different approach.
+• And/or had a hospital debrief and now want additional debrief support or a different approach.

 3